subtalegames/mimir/README.md

 Mímir (both in concept and general architecture) is heavily inspired by [Elan Ruskin's amazing session from GDC 2012 on AI-driven Dynamic Dialog][gdc].

-At a high-level, Mímir is simply a Rust implementation of Elan's proposed system for dynamic dialog.
+Fundamentally speaking, Mímir is simply a Rust implementation of Elan's proposed system for dynamic dialog.
 However, Mímir does offer some differences and/or extensions that cater specifically to games developed internally at Subtale (documented below).

 ## High-level overview